-- Kiln has a digital control panel with a built in hygrometer and thermometer to monitor humidity and temperature inside the kiln and record the highs and lows for the day.
+- The kiln has a digital control panel with a built-in hygrometer and thermometer to monitor humidity and temperature inside the kiln and record the highs and lows for the day.

 - Why build and use a wood kiln in Kumbo?

-- Increases the value of the wood.
+- It increases the value of the wood.
 Seasoned wood fetches a higher price.

 - Seasoned wood allows a better finish to be applied.

 - Carpenters take more pride in their furniture since it will last and will be higher quality.